Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Definition and basic properties

 \begin{prop} Let $\Ph (t,z) : T \times Z\to Y$ be an {{\aaa} trivialization}.
 Then the vector fields $v_i$ and the tangent space map $y\to T_y$ are subanalytic, arc-analytic, and continuous. \end{prop}

-\begin{proof} The subanalyticity follows by the classical argument of subanalyticity of the derivative of a subanalytic map, see \cite{kurdykasmooth} Th\'eor\`eme 2.4.
+\begin{proof} The subanalyticity follows from the classical argument of subanalyticity of the derivative of a subanalytic map, see \cite{kurdykasmooth} Th\'eor\`eme 2.4.
 Let $(t(s),z(s)): (I,0) \to (T\times Z,(t_0,z_0))$ be a real analytic arc germ.
 Consider the map $\Ps : T\times I \to \K^n$

 The arc-analyticity of $v_i$ on $(t(s),z(s))$ follows from the analyticity of $(t,s) \to \partial \Ps(t, z(s)) /\partial t_i$.
 Finally, subanalytic and arc-analytic maps are continuous, cf. \cite{B-M} Lemma 6.8. \end{proof}